 Marshmallows are a simple, uncomplicated food made by combining only a few ingredients.
 A solution is formed by dissolving sugar and corn syrup in water and boiling it.
 Egg whites and gelatin is mixed with the sugar solution, then heated in a cook kettle to about 240 degrees Fahrenheit.
-The resulting mixture then passes through strainers, screens and metal detectors to remove any extraneous matter.
+The resulting mixture then passes through food grade strainers, screens and metal detectors to remove any extraneous matter.
 Consider that the next time you chow down on a gooey s’more.

-Please pass the ketchup
+Please Pass the Ketchup

 Ketchup is one of the most popular food condiments in the United States, with more than 10 billion ounces purchased annually.
 Before slathering it on your hamburger or hot dog, know that it has gone through at least two sets of sanitary strainers – and possibly more depending on the producer!

 During ketchup’s pulping phase, tomatoes are pumped into pulping machines which separate seeds, skins, and stems from the pulp.
 The pulp and juice are then filtered through sanitary strainers and sent on to the next step in becoming ketchup.
 After it has been cooked, the ketchup mixture passes through a finishing machine that removes excess fiber and particles through another set of sanitary strainers.
 This creates the smooth consistency we expect and enjoy on our food.